-The "A Word From Us Kids" segment never airs in certain overseas markets, it's usually cut to allow time for commercials.
+The "A Word From Us Kids" segment never airs in certain international markets; it's usually cut to allow time for commercials.

-Also as of late some networks, notably The ABC, seem to be splitting episodes in half, doubling episode count but halving the episode runtime.
-Needless to say, when this is done the "A Word From Us Kids" segment also gets axed.
+Also as of later some networks, notably The ABC and CBBC, seem to be splitting episodes in half, doubling episode count but halving the episode runtime.
+Needless to say, when this is done the "A Word From Us Kids" segment is removed.

 S1-6 currently can't be streamed anywhere outside of YouTube.
-Hulu Plus only has S7-14, and Amazon and iTunes only have S10-15.
+Hulu Plus only has S7-14, and iTunes only has S10-15.
 Netflix originally had all of S4-14 and the first 10 half-hour episodes each of S1-3, but S1-12 were removed in July 2013, with S15 added.
 It should also be noted that early seasons don't get nearly as much airtime on main PBS stations anymore, though the PBS Kids subchannel that a lot of markets have thankfully have begun to remedy this (they tend to show two episodes each weekday — the first being the same one you typically see on the main feed, and then a "classic" one).
 Fortunately Amazon Prime has all the seasons.

 In-universe example: S10's "Unfinished" has the book 93,000,000 Miles in a Balloon, but since it had been so long out of print, Arthur tries desperately to find another printing of it that has the last few pages, since his doesn't.

-S5 onwards is this to many Malaysians that are unable to get Singaporean TV, after the show got screwed by NTV7 over 7 years ago.
-Though, if you had Disney Asia at the time, Disney did air the first half of Season 5 before pulling the show without reason.
+S5 onwards is this to many Malaysians that are unable to get Singaporean TV, after the show got screwed by NTV7 back in 2003.
+Though, if you had Disney Channel Asia at the time, Disney Channel Asia did air the first half of Season 5 before pulled off the air without reason.

-In Latin America, the series stopped being dubbed and broadcast after season 5 for unknown reasons, but years later, the movie Arthur's Missing Pal was dubbed for the region using a completely diifferent voice cast.
-This, alongside its lack of publicity since only the now-defunct cable channel ZAZ, the Latin versions of Cartoon Network and Boomerang (for a short time) and the Mexican over-the-air educational channel Once TV have aired the series, makes it pretty much a complete unknown in the region despite its popularity and longevity in the US.
+In Latin America, the series stopped being dubbed and broadcast after season 5 for unknown reasons, but years later, the movie Arthur's Missing Pal was dubbed for the region using a completely different voice cast.
+This, alongside its lack of publicity since only the now-defunct cable channel ZAZ, the Latin American versions of Cartoon Network and Boomerang (for a short time) and the Mexican over-the-air educational channel Once TV have aired the series, makes it pretty much unknown in the region despite its popularity and longevity in the United States.

 The Other Darrin: Arthur, D.W., the Brain, and the Tibble Twins all change their voice actors every few seasons due the previous ones going through puberty.